-On August 13, 2004, after meeting the financial tests provided for in our partnership agreement, we completed the conversion of 1,656,684 of our senior subordinated units into common units.
-In addition, on August 12, 2005, after meeting the financial tests provided for in our partnership agreement, we completed the conversion of an additional 1,656,684 senior subordinated units into common units.
-If we meet these tests for any consecutive four quarter period ending on or after June 30, 2006, the remaining senior subordinated units will convert into common units.
-The conversion of additional senior subordinated units may not occur until at least one year after the prior conversion of senior subordinated units.
+On August 13, 2004, after meeting the financial tests provided for in our partnership agreement, we completed the conversion of 1,656,684 senior subordinated units into common units.
+In addition, on August 12, 2005, after meeting the financial tests provided for in our partnership agreement, we completed the conversion of 1,656,684 senior subordinated units into common units.
+If we meet these tests for any four consecutive four quarter period ending on or after June 30, 2006, the remaining senior subordinated units will convert into common units.
+The conversion of additional senior subordinated units may not occur until at least one year after the prior conversion of the senior subordinated units.

-If we meet the applicable financial tests in the partnership agreement for any quarter ending on or after June 30, 2006, 286,272 of the junior subordinated units will convert into common units.
-If we meet these tests for any quarter ending on or after June 30, 2007, an additional 286,272 of the junior subordinated units will convert into common units.
-The early conversion of the second 286,272 of the junior subordinated units may not occur until at least one year after the early conversion of the first 286,272 of the junior subordinated units.
+If we meet the applicable financial tests in our partnership agreement as of any quarter ending on or after June 30, 2006, 286,272 junior subordinated units will convert into common units.
+If we meet these tests as of any quarter ending on or after June 30, 2007, an additional 286,272 junior subordinated units will convert into common units.
+The early conversion of the second 286,272 junior subordinated units may not occur until at least one year after the early conversion of the first 286,272 junior subordinated units.

-Notwithstanding the foregoing, all outstanding junior subordinated units may convert into common units on a one-for-one basis on or after June 30, 2006, if we have paid a distribution of at least \$1.40 on each outstanding unit for each of the three preceding non-overlapping four-quarter periods, all of the senior subordinated units have been converted into common units, and we have met other applicable financial tests in the partnership agreement.
+Notwithstanding the foregoing, all outstanding junior subordinated units may convert into common units on a one-for-one basis on or after June 30, 2006, if we have paid a distribution of at least \$1.40 on each outstanding unit for each of the three preceding non-overlapping four-quarter periods, all of the senior subordinated units have been converted into common units, and we have met other applicable financial tests in our partnership agreement.